-Funds will be used for the salaries (1 part-time program administrator and two part-time contractors), travel, program materials, training, and child passenger safety seats.
+Funds will be used for the salaries (one part-time program administrator and two part-time contractors), travel, program materials, training, and child passenger safety seats.

-OP4021205-03 Annual Statewide Observational Seat Belt Survey
+OP4021305-03 Annual Statewide Observational Seat Belt Survey

 A statewide seat belt observation survey will be conducted by UGPTI-RTSSC to determine North Dakota's seat belt use rate.
 The observation survey is conducted each year in June and consistent with NHTSA's survey methodology.
-North Dakota's survey methodology will be revised by UGPTI-RTSSC to comply with new federal regulations that take effect in FY 2012.

-Costs are for the contractual services of UGPTI-RTSSC and will include a 10 percent indirect cost rate.
+Costs are for the contractual services of UGPTI-RTSSC and will include a ten percent indirect cost rate.

-OP4021205-04 Overtime Enforcement
+OP4021305-04 Overtime Enforcement

 Law enforcement agencies (state, county, city and tribal) will conduct quarterly statewide high visibility enforcement of North Dakota's seat belt laws.
-This includes participation in the national Click It or Ticket enforcement campaign to occur in May 2012.
+This includes participation in the national Click It or Ticket enforcement campaign to occur in May 2013.